Asia

 Renewal: Renewal conditions, including required income or savings levels, may change.
 Always confirm the latest rules on the official e-visa portal or through your legal/visa advisor several months before your current permit ends.

-30-day visa-free entry for citizens of 16 eligible countries for tourism and short visits.
+30-day visa-free entry for citizens of 15 eligible countries (10 ASEAN + 5 others) for tourism and short visits.

-30-day tourist visa on arrival or online (e-VOA) for 90+ countries, extendable once to 60 days.
+30-day tourist visa on arrival or online (e-VOA) for citizens of 97 eligible countries, extendable once to 60 days total.

 5-year non-work visa for financially independent foreigners keeping a second home in Indonesia.